Salim Tamari: Early life and education

-Tamari was born in the ancient port city of Jaffa, Palestine, in 1945.
+Tamari was born in Jaffa, British Mandate Palestine, in 1945.
 When he was three years old, in April 1948, his family fled Jaffa when it was attacked by Jewish paramilitary groups as part of the 1948 Arab–Israeli War.
 Tamari studied at Birzeit College (later renamed Birzeit University) in the West Bank and then received a B.A. in politics from Drew University in New Jersey, United States.
 He later received an M.A. in sociology from the University of New Hampshire and a Ph.D. in sociology from the University of Manchester.

 Career

 Tamari has been a sociologist at Birzeit University since 1971.
 In 1994, he was appointed director of the Institute of Jerusalem Studies, an affiliate of the Beirut-based Institute for Palestine Studies that publishes the Arabic journal Jerusalem Quarterly (formerly Jerusalem Quarterly File).
 He has also served on the refugee committee in the multilateral peace talks held following the Madrid Conference of 1991.
 He has been a visiting fellow at the Aga Khan Program for Islamic Architecture at MIT, and has been a visiting professor at the University of California Berkeley (2005, 2007), New York University (2001–03); Cornell University (1997), and the University of Chicago (1991–92).
 He was a 2008 Eric Lane Fellow at the University of Cambridge and is a lecturer in Mediterranean Studies at the Ca' Foscari University of Venice.